Chart Color Schemes

 Cooma Surrounds has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Cooma Surrounds' population, as per AreaSearch's analysis, is approximately 3,598 as of August 2025.
-This figure represents an increase of 126 individuals, a 3.6% rise from the 2021 Census, which reported a population of 3,472 people.
-The change is inferred from the estimated resident population of 3,555 in June 2024 and an additional 82 validated new addresses since the Census date.
-This results in a population density ratio of 0.60 persons per square kilometer.
-Cooma Surrounds' growth rate of 3.6% since the census is within 0.8 percentage points of the SA3 area's growth rate of 4.4%, indicating competitive growth fundamentals.
-Interstate migration contributed approximately 84.6% of overall population gains during recent periods, driving primary population growth in the area.
+Cooma Surrounds' population is approximately 3,610 as of November 2025.
+This figure represents a growth of 138 people, an increase of 4.0%, since the 2021 Census which recorded a population of 3,472.
+This change is inferred from the estimated resident population of 3,555 in June 2024 and the addition of 87 validated new addresses since the Census date.
+The population density ratio is 0.60 persons per square kilometer.
+Cooma Surrounds' growth rate of 4.0% since the census is within 0.5 percentage points of the SA3 area's growth rate of 4.5%.
+Population growth was primarily driven by interstate migration, contributing approximately 84.6% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Future population dynamics project an above median growth for Australia's non-metropolitan areas, with Cooma Surrounds expected to increase by 498 persons by 2041, representing a total increase of 12.6% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population dynamics project an above median growth for Australia's non-metropolitan areas, with Cooma Surrounds expected to increase by 498 persons to 2041, a total increase of 12.2% over the 17 years.

 Frequently Asked Questions - Population